cybertraining-dsc/reu2022/project/graphics/python-graphics.md

-The library provides a series of functions for creating various types of line graphs ranging from a single line graph, step line graph, stacked line graph, multiple line graph and so on.
+The library provides a series of functions for creating various types of line graphs ranging from a single line graph, step line graph, stacked line graph, multiple line graph, and so on.
-You can create a simple linear line graph connecting the points (1,1), (2,2) and (3,3) with the following.
+You can create a simple linear line graph connecting the points (1,1), (2,2), and (3,3) with the following.

 ```python
 # The line_width parameter sets the width of the line graph.